 Is it really necessary to report injuries immediately, and if so, what does “immediately” really mean?

 When I first got into the EHS profession, I really didn’t understand the need to have employees report every single injury “immediately” to their supervisor or the EHS department.
-But after spending quite some time in this career path, I’ve found that there are many reasons to report anything fairly immediately.
+But after spending quite some time in this career path, I’ve found that there are many reasons to report anything fairly immediately, as it ensures injuries are swiftly reported without delay.

 If an employee waits to report an injury, they may not get worker’s compensation approval to take care of it properly.
 I’ve personally handled injuries where the reporting delay resulted in a denied worker’s comp application.
 And that’s because at the time of the report, there was no indication that the injury took place at work (versus on personal time).